zessta/GenQ/JS_correct_incorrect.md

 - [ ] Reviewed

 ## Question 50: **Fetch and Display API Data with Loading and Error Handling**
-Question: Create a function that fetches user data from the GitHub API and displays it on the page.
+Description: Create a function that fetches user data from the GitHub API and displays it on the page.
 The function should handle loading states and errors gracefully.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)